The provision for local government is set down in law. How the process of government at local level works and what it consists of.

 Your local authority has some important powers that are necessary to carry out its responsibilities.

-County or City Managers in Ireland are appointed to manage local authorities.
+Chief Executives are appointed to manage local authorities.
 Information on their appointment, role and functions.

-Membership of local authorities in Ireland
+Membership of local authorities

-Members of local authorities are called 'Councillors'.
+Members of local authorities are called 'councillors'.
 Role, responsibilities and appointments.

-Cathaoirleach of the Council
+Cathaoirleach of the council

 Local authority committees